akmunk/akmunk/content/index.md

 enableToc: false
 tags:
 ---
 I use this space as my research blog and personal website.
 I am Professor of Computational Anthropology at the Technical University of Denmark where I study  controversies about technology in society and develop new methods to monitor and understand them.
 I have a mixed background in European Ethnology, Human Geography and STS (Actor-Network Theory) but I spend most of my time on methods.
-Particularly,  from data science and natural lanugage processing.
+Particularly, I am interested how AI and computational techniques create new possibilities and challenges for qualitative analysis at scale.
 I also play [whale punk](https://open.spotify.com/artist/4ZiE8tzaRquJl7KPoZXNnQ?si=ms6sMrDZS1e0Oipyr5x7SQ).
 ## Expect to find the following

 >  I use the [[posts/|blog]] to post running notes about my research.
 Publications, project activities, events, reflections, etc.